-compliance.
+examination by regulatory agencies, auditor, staff and/or consultant observations related to compliance.
 The Committee is also empowered to oversee special investigations as needed.
 The Board has "exclusive control and management" of the fund and has the authority to perform "such other functions as are required" for the execution of its administrative duties.
 24 Pa.C.S. §§ 8521(a), 8502.
-Thus, PSERS has the requisite statutory authority to perform noncriminal investigations; however, not all agency fact-finding constitutes a noncriminal investigation.
+Thus, contrary to the Requester's assertion, PSERS does have the requisite statutory authority to perform noncriminal investigations or special investigations; however, not all agency fact-finding constitutes a noncriminal investigation.
 Pa.
 Dep't of Pub.
 Welf. v.
 Chawaga, 91 A.3d 257 (Pa.
 Commw.
 Ct.
 2014).

 Items 3C, 4C and 5C seek records from January 2020 to the date of the Request; therefore, the date on which a noncriminal investigation commenced is determinative of which, if any, records are exempt.
 PSERS explains that there are several overlapping noncriminal investigations in this matter.
 According to PSERS, a noncriminal investigation was initiated by PSERS alone in the summer of 2020 as a result of the COVID-19 pandemic and its impact on global markets and investment performance.
 Ms. Williams affirms that PSERS became aware that the net investment returns were in the range that could potentially trigger the shared risk/shared gain provision of the Retirement Code, 24 Pa.C.S. § 8321(b), and so began reviewing its investment performance and calculations at that point.
+The Requester, meanwhile, argues that the summer 2020 activities were merely routine agency duties.